jgwinner/ReactVRBook/README.md

  2. Use npm to install ReactVR
  3. Initialize a new directory

-Then: (either case)
+In both cases, you then :

  4. Replace the index.vr.js files with the appropriate index_cool_feature.vr.js and client.js (located in the VR folder)
  5. Put any model files, etc. in the static_assets folder.

  Note that for a large website, you may want to split up the static_assets folder and reorganize your source; these examples have been left artificially simple so as not to clutter up the examples.

- Also please note, you really should leave more comments.
+ Also please note, you really should leave more comments in source.
 I've added more comments in the comitted files than are in the book; this was to avoid blowing up the page count.